aserto-dev/aserto-go/README.md

 In addition to the authorizer service, aserto-go provides gRPC clients for Aserto's administrative services, allowing users to programmatically manage their aserto account.

-There are two top-level services, each with its own set of sub-services.

-1. `client/authorizer` defines a client for services run at the edge and used to serve authorization requests.
+`client/authorizer` defines a client for services run at the edge and used to serve authorization requests.
-2. `client/tenant` defines the control-plane services used to configure authorizers.

 An API client is created using `New()` with the same connection options as the authorizer client.